The du Pont Trophy

 The specimens found in natural history collections straddle the edge between art and science.
 Collectors may be inspired to pick up a shell and put it in their pocket because it strikes them as beautiful.
 But with the addition of some simple data such as date and location, the shells become a record of biodiversity and an essential scientific resource.

 Artist’s Bio: Lauren Sweeney’s paintings are inspired by a lifetime of scientific observation.
 Originally a biologist who focused her talents on research, teaching, and technical illustrations, Lauren is now a full-time artist who has exhibited her work in the greater Philadelphia area.
-In early February 2016 she will be showing her work at The Burrison Alumni Art Gallery at the University of Pennsylvania.
-In addition, her work has been exhibited at the Delaware Museum of Natural History, the Sketch Club, Gallery Twenty Two, and the Main Line Art Center.
-For more information about the artist, visit http://inliquid.org/complete-artist-list/sweeney-lauren/.
+Her work has been exhibited at the Delaware Museum of Natural History, the Sketch Club, Gallery Twenty Two, and the Main Line Art Center.

 Purchase: If you are interested in purchasing one of these original watercolors for the du Pont Trophy award, please contact Elizabeth Shea at 302-658-9111 x319 or firstname.lastname@example.org.
 Framed watercolor paintings are $650 each, and all sales support Collections and Research at the Museum.